JustFallBack/Stats_R/README.md

 ## Usage

 All files were made for academical purposes.
 You may use them to learn the basics of R.<br>
-If you want to add exercices or correct something that is wrong, feel free to.
+If you want to add exercices or correct an error, feel free to.